Welcome to the Kent County Democratic Central Committee.

 Every four years, the Democratic Party puts together our party platform, the ideas and beliefs that govern our party as a whole.

-What follows is our 2016 platform — our most progressive platform in our party’s history and a declaration of how we plan to move America forward.
+What follows is the outline of our 2020 platform — our most progressive platform in our party’s history and a declaration of how we plan to move America forward.
 Democrats believe that cooperation is better than conflict, unity is better than division, empowerment is better than resentment, and bridges are better than walls.

-This party platform was voted on and passed by our membership at the Democratic National Convention in Philadelphia in 2016.
-The platform will be updated and re-approved at the 2020 Democratic National Convention.
+This party platform was voted on and passed by our membership at the Democratic National Convention in 2020.
+The platform will be updated and re-approved at the 2024 Democratic National Convention.

 Who We Are: There are ten Central Committee members, elected by Kent County citizens to four year terms in Maryland’s Democratic Primary.